 Why Cleaning Services Are Popular in the UK

-For the last decade the cleaning industry has witnessed a significant growth.
-Research by the British Cleaning Council (BCC) estimated that the UK cleaning industry contributes over £24 billion to the economy.
+For the last decade the cleaning services industry in the UK has witnessed a significant growth.
+Research by the British Cleaning Council (BCC) estimated that the UK cleaning services industry contributes over £24 billion to the economy.
 Since 2010, turnover from the sector has increased by 21%.
 The turnover of the whole economy has increased by 17%.

 The cleaning industry also employs over 700,000 people.
 For those working in the sector, wage growth is higher than the national average, with an increase of 6.4% compared to the national average of 2.3%.